 This interdisciplinary program is just part of the ground-breaking work under way at Barrow, an internationally recognized leader in neurological research and patient care.
 Barrow treats patients with a wide range of neurological conditions, including brain and spinal tumors, cerebrovascular conditions, and neuromuscular disorders.

-The B.R.A.I.N.S.
-Program not only utilizes the medical and scientific staff at Barrow, it also includes a collaboration with Phoenix Children’s Hospital, Arizona State University and the Brain Injury Association of Arizona.
-The new B.R.A.I.N.S.
-Program is endorsed by the Sarah Jane Brain Foundation and the Governor’s Council on Spinal and Head Injuries.
-View the B.R.A.I.N.S.
-Team at Barrow
+The Concussion and Brain Injury Center at Barrow Neurological Institute not only utilizes the medical and scientific staff at Barrow, it also includes a collaboration with Phoenix Children’s Hospital, Arizona State University, and the Brain Injury Association of Arizona.
+Our center is endorsed by the Sarah Jane Brain Foundation and the Governor’s Council on Spinal and Head Injuries.
+Meet Our Specialists

 Traumatic Brain Injury (TBI) occurs when a sudden trauma causes damage to the brain.
 TBI can result when the head suddenly and violently hits an object, or when an object pierces the skull and enters brain tissue.
 TBI has been called the “signature injury” of the Iraq war, with some 320,000 reported cases from the conflict.